IOTechSystems/xrt-examples/AzureSphere/README.md

 ### Configuring the Application

-* Edit the [app_manifest.json](app_manifest.json) file and replace 10.0.0.1 with the IP address of your PC and set DeviceAuthentication with your tenant id:
+* Edit the [app_manifest.json](app_manifest.json) file and replace 10.0.0.1 with the IP address of your PC, set DeviceAuthentication to your tenant id and replace IOTechHub with your IoT Hub name in AllowedConnections:

 `azsphere tenant list`